The Zygon Inversion: Continuity

 Kate Stewart describes her gunfire while escaping an attacking Zygon as "five rounds rapid".
 This is a phrase closely associated with Kate's father, the Brigadier, that he first used in The Dæmons (1971).

 The Fourth Doctor's companion Harry Sullivan is mentioned in this episode by name (he was only alluded to in the prior episode) as developing Z67 – "Sullivan's Gas" – as a means of stopping the Zygons.
 The Doctor also refers to Sullivan as "the imbecile", a reference to the Fourth Doctor serial Revenge of the Cybermen, where the Doctor shouted "Harry Sullivan is an imbecile!" after Sullivan triggered a rockslide and then tried to remove a Cyberbomb from the Doctor without deactivating the booby trap.

-UNIT's Black Archive, first seen in "The Day of the Doctor" (2013) and containing items from several past episodes, currently has a Mire battle helmet first seen in "The Girl Who Died" (2015).
+UNIT's Black Archive, first seen in the Sarah Jane Adventures story "Enemy of the Bane" (2008) and containing items from several past episodes, currently has a Mire battle helmet first seen in "The Girl Who Died" (2015).

 The Doctor claims that he himself planned to use a box with a button to commit mass murder.
 This is a reference to "The Day of the Doctor" when three of the Doctor's past incarnations planned to use the Moment, a Time Lord doomsday device, to end the Time War.

 Osgood says that there has been more than one meaning for the acronym TARDIS.
 The 'D' in TARDIS has been given as both "dimension" and "dimensions" during both the classic series and the revival, giving the name TARDIS two different meanings.
 In "The Next Doctor" (2008), Jackson Lake says his 'TARDIS'—in reality, a hot air balloon—stands for “Tethered Aerial Release Developed In Style”.
 In this episode, the Doctor gives it yet another meaning: "Totally And Radically Driving In Space".

 As he departs, the Doctor tells the Osgoods that "I'm a very big fan", the same thing Osgood says to the Eleventh Doctor in "The Day of the Doctor".